Peebles Railway: The Peebles Railway

 As the Scottish railway network developed in the following years, the cost of transporting goods to and from towns connected to a line fell dramatically; and Peebles, and other towns not connected, felt at a marked disadvantage in the cost of the necessities of living, and in moving its manufactures to markets, and this heightened the feeling that Peebles must have a railway line.
 John Bathgate was the principal promoter of the Peebles Railway.

 In April 1852 a meeting was held, at which a revised version of the failed Edinburgh and Peebles scheme was tabled.
 The engineer Thomas Bouch was engaged.
 The line would run through Penicuik and join the Hawick line at Eskbank, near Dalkeith, shortening the length of new construction, and the line could be built for £80,000.
 There was considerable enthusiasm locally and in London for the line and numerous persons registered for shares, although in the event many of them did not proceed with the commitment they had made.
 Enthusiasm took hold of the provisional committee too, for they sought tenders for the construction of the line and accepted one.

-There remained the issue of actually obtaining the Act of Parliament incorporating the company, but this went through without great difficulty and on 8 July 1853 the Peebles Railway was authorised, with capital of £70,000.
+There remained the issue of actually obtaining the act of Parliament incorporating the company, but this went through without great difficulty, as the Peebles Railway Act 1853 (16 & 17 Vict. c. lxxviii), and on 8 July 1853 the Peebles Railway was authorised, with capital of £70,000.